+The implicit ACK procedure is available only when the PARTIAL AID information is included in the PLCP header of the PPDU that carries the frame (i.e., the PREAMBLE_TYPE is either S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE).

+A STA that intends to share the TXOP with the Relay starts the TXOP by sending to the Relay an S1G RTS frame with the Order field set to 1 or a Short Data frame that has the Relayed Frame field set to 1.
+A Relay (Relay STA or Relay AP) that is the intended receiver of the S1G RTS frame which intends to use the implicit ACK shall respond with an NDP CTS frame with the Duration field set as described in 9.48.3.3.(Relay-shared TXOP protection mechanisms).

-The implicit ACK procedure is available only when the PARTIAL AID information is included in the PLCP header of the PPDU that carries the frame (i.e., the PREAMBLE_TYPE is S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE).
-When a Relay receives an MPDU for forwarding in TXOP sharing relay operation, the Relay may directly forward the received MPDU without sending back an acknowledgement frame to the transmitter of the MPDU.
-If an MPDU is transmitted by a non-AP STA, which is associated to a Relay AP, to the AP, then the Relay AP forwards the received MPDU to the AP to which it is associated, using SIFS.
+When a Relay receives a Short Data frameduring a Relay-shared TXOP, the Relay may directly forward the received frame without sending back an acknowledgement frame to the transmitter of the frame.
+If the Short Data frame was preceded by an RTS frame then the Relay should protect the forwarded frame by sending an RTS frame to the intended receiver as described in 9.48.3.3(Relay-shared TXOP protection mechanisms).

+If the MPDU is transmitted by a non-AP STA, which is associated to a Relay AP, to the AP, then the Relay AP forwards the received MPDU to the AP to which it is associated, using SIFS.
 After transmitting the MPDU, the non-AP STA shall wait for an ACKTimeout interval, with a value of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
 If the non-AP STA receives a valid PLCP header within the ACKTimeout interval and the PARTIAL AID in the received PLCP header is identical to the PARTIAL AID corresponding to BSSID of the AP, the non-AP STA recognizes it as a successful acknowledgement, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.

-If an MPDU is transmitted by an AP to a Relay STA, then the Relay STA forwards the received MPDU to the non-AP STA that is associated to the Relay AP, using SIFS.
+If the MPDU is transmitted by an AP to a Relay STA, then the Relay STA forwards the received MPDU to the non-AP STA that is associated to the Relay AP, using SIFS.
 After transmitting the MPDU, the AP shall wait for an ACKTimeout interval, with a value of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
 If the AP receives a valid PLCP header within the ACKTimeout interval and the PARTIAL AID in the received PLCP header is identical to the PARTIAL AID corresponding to the DA of the transmitted MPDU, the AP recognizes it as successful acknowledgement, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
 If the RA of the forwarded MPDU is different from the DA of the MPDU transmitted by the AP, then the Relay STA shall use the explicit ACK procedure.